 If you’ve ever felt like this, worry not.
 This video walks you through everything you need to know to make your purchasing choice a little easier.

-I cover the Ring Indoor Cam, the Ring Stick-up Cam, the Ring Spotlight Cam and the Ring Floodlight Cam – and why they sometimes have four or five variations each (such as battery, solar, Power over Ethernet and plug-in options).
+I cover the Ring Indoor Camera, the Ring Stick-up Cam, the Spotlight Cam and the Ring Floodlight Camera – and why they sometimes have four or five variations each (such as battery, solar, Power over Ethernet and plug-in options).

 The individual timestamps for each section are: